eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 2. Get relevant details about some of these accounts (in a loop) `https://www.instagram.com/${username}/?__a=1`

-The first part was fine, after all it was the aim of the StackOverflow answers.
+The first part was fine, after all, it was the aim of the StackOverflow answers.
 The loop of the second part started running okay and then I run into the HTTP error `429 Too Many Requests`.
 Consequently, opening the Instagram app (or website also) showed that I needed to confirm my phone number before doing anything else: